Medo3-coder/RabbitMQ-Exmaples/readme.md

    have information about a process or task that should start on another application (which could even be on another server), or it could be just a simple text message.
 The queue-manager software stores the messages until a receiving application connects and takes a message off the queue.
    The receiving application then processes the message

+*  What is RabbitMQ?
+   RabbitMQ is open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).
+The RabbitMQ      server is written in the Erlang programming language and is built on the Open Telecom Platform framework for clustering and failover.
+Client libraries to interface with the broker are available for all major programming languages.

    ## RabbitMQ Example